desmosinc/policies/privacy-policy.md

 **To respond to legal requests and prevent harm for Legal Reasons.** If we receive a subpoena or other legal request, we may need to inspect the User Information we hold to determine how to respond.

 **For other Business Purposes.** We may use your User Information for other Business Purposes, such as (a) improving the quality and design of the Services and to create new features and services by storing, tracking, and analyzing user preferences; (b) remembering information so that you will not have to re-enter it during your visit or the next time you use our Service; (c) providing custom, personalized content and information; (d) monitoring aggregate metrics such as total number of visitors, pages viewed, etc.; (e) diagnosing and fixing technology problems and otherwise planning for and enhancing our Service and (f) for providing you with customer support.
-Desmos may provide personalized content and information to our users, including Students, teachers, school administration officials, and other users associated with Schools.
-However, Desmos shall never use Student Data to engage in targeted advertising, nor shall Desmos ever use any third-party advertising network on any Desmos Service.
+Desmos may provide personalized content and information to our users, including Students, teachers, school administration officials, other users associated with Schools and users of Desmos Professional and Desmos API.
+However, Desmos shall never use Student Data or Customer Personal Data to engage in targeted advertising or 'cross-context behavioral advertising' (as defined under applicable state privacy laws), nor shall Desmos ever sell or share (as those terms are defined under applicable state privacy laws) Student Data or Customer Personal Data, or use any third-party advertising network on any Desmos Service.
+Notwithstanding the foregoing, our use of Customer Personal Data (as defined in Section 3) is limited as described in Section 3 above and the Professional DPA (if executed).
+We will not use Customer Personal Data to train, fine-tune, or otherwise improve any machine-learning or artificial-intelligence model, except (i) as expressly authorized by you in writing, or (ii) to the extent the Customer Personal Data has been de-identified and aggregated such that it cannot reasonably be associated with you, your Authorized Users, or any identifiable individual.

 **For Marketing Messages, with your consent.** We will not use your email address or other Personal Data to send you marketing messages unless you provide your consent, or as part of a specific program or feature for which you will have the ability to opt-out.
 You can always opt-out of receiving promotional email from us by clicking on the “unsubscribe” feature at the bottom of each email.
 We may, however, use your email address without further consent for non-marketing or administrative purposes, such as notifying you of important Service changes or for customer service purposes.

-<h2 id="disclosure-of-info">5.
+<h2 id="disclosure-of-info">6.
 Disclosure of Your Information</h2>

 <div class="summary-highlight"><strong>Summary</strong>: We only share information with your consent, to comply with laws, to protect your rights, or to fulfill business obligations.</div>

 a. _Your Publication_.
 You may, by using applicable sections of our Services (including sections which enable you to create graphs, perform lessons, provide comments, upload video and pictures), share your User Information, including Personally Identifiable Information and other content that you create or post to others accessing the Services.
 Please see the [Student Data Privacy Statement](/studentdata) to learn how Student Data may be shared.
+This section 6(a) addresses publication through public-facing features of the Desmos Tools; sharing of Customer Personal Data within Desmos Professional is private by default and is governed by Sections 3 and 6(b) of this Privacy Policy and the Professional DPA, if executed.

 b. _Service Providers_.
 We share the information we collect, including Personal Data, with our third-party sub-processors in order to provide our Services.
 We enter into contracts with all third-party entities or agents that participate in an onward transfer of Personal Data.
 The contracts specify that such Personal Data may only be processed for limited and specified purposes consistent with the consent provided by the individual, applicable laws, and that the recipient will provide the same level of protection as stated in this Privacy Policy.
 These sub-processors are used to perform services on our behalf, for example, providing customer service support, hosting services, analytics, bug detection and other services we utilize to help us provide our Services or conduct our business.
+With respect to Customer Personal Data processed in connection with Desmos Professional, our sub-processor obligations are set forth in Section 6 of our [Desmos Professional Terms of Service](/professional-terms).

 Our list of sub-processors can be found [here](https://github.com/desmosinc/policies/blob/main/third-party-services.md).